 Discover offers a cashback bonus to their cardholders, which may be anywhere from 1% to 5% back on purchases.
 Each quarter, a new spending category is eligible for a higher cashback bonus amount.
 Users must sign up to get the additional bonus rewards.

 Currently, cardholders can get 5% back on restaurant and movie purchases through June 2015.
-In addition, cardholders who make purchases through the Discover cashback online shopping mall, Shop Discover, can get up to 20% cashback on purchases.
+In addition, cardholders who make purchases through the Discover cashback online shopping mall, Shop Discover, can get additional cashback on purchases.

 Certain financial institutions offer Discover Debit cards; these will also be eligible for Apple Pay under the agreement between Apple and Discover Network.